top of page

 However, the philosopher's role isn't simply to wield criticism like a weapon.
 The goal is not to tear things down, but to build a more solid foundation.
 Effective criticism should be constructive, offering alternatives and proposing solutions alongside the identification of problems.
 Doing so can assist the other side not give in to their confirmation bias, and be inclined to deem your criticism an "attack" on them.

 Furthermore, recognizing that everyone, including the philosopher themselves, is susceptible to flaws adds another layer to the process.
-This self-awareness shouldn't be a discouragement to criticism, but rather a an opportunity for even more rigorous examination of ideas.
+This self-awareness shouldn't be a discouragement to criticism, but rather an opportunity for even more rigorous examination of ideas.
 After all, if even the philosopher's own thinking isn't immune to error, how much more important is it to subject all ideas to critical scrutiny?
 Very, very much.

 In this way, the philosopher's pursuit of criticism becomes a path towards greater knowledge, understanding, and ultimately, a better world.
-Such quest is what philosophy is for, and not for the glorification of oneself's intellect.
+Such a quest is what philosophy is for, and not for the glorification of one's intellect.
 No, the intellect is merely the tool, not philosophy's purpose.
 And tools are to be treated as such -- with care and without vanity.

 For optimal results, provided by your intellect, the ability to criticize, and even lambast, is to become a habit.
 A second nature.
 To be executed as easy as a walk in the park, and simple as the toss of the coin.